 The bus driver has complete authority regarding student behavior on the bus and all students should be aware that buses have video cameras installed on them in order to help monitor student behavior.
-When you misbehave, you will be given adequate warning regarding your behavior.
-If such behavior continues, you will be reported to the assistant principal.
-If the school suspends your bus privileges, you will be expected to find your own means of transportation to and from school for the number of days your bus privileges were suspended.
+The same rules enforced while in the building at AMS also apply on the school bus.
+When students exhibit unexpected behaviors while riding school transportation, students will be given adequate warning regarding their behavior.
+If such behavior continues, students will be reported to the Assistant Principal.
+If the school suspends a student's bus privileges, the student will be expected to find their own means of transportation to and from school for the number of days their bus privileges were suspended.